CodeRedDev/qb-dispatches/README.md

-# qb-dispatches
+# WIP: qb-dispatches

-A QBCore dispatch core system
+A QBCore dispatch system.

+This will provide at its core an API like system for retrieving and creating dispatches (e.g. for emergency services).